 Something was just not right.
-I would roll my eyes to the back of my head and people would need to shout at me to get my eyes to come back round again.
+I would roll my eyes to the back of my head and people would need to shout at me to get my eyes to come back around again.

-I would lose track of conversations and not keep up with teachers explanations, I felt like I was going insane!
+Also, I would lose track of conversations and not keep up with teachers‘ explanations, I felt like I was going insane!

 What followed was a whirlwind of doctors’ appointments and tests.
 And, finally a diagnosis, I was epileptic.